-The Amelia Concourse Corridor and proximate contemporary developments, herein called Amelia Concourse region, were analyzed as a predictive model for the potential development of the areas served by the William Burgess Boulevard corridor.
+The Amelia Concourse Corridor and proximate contemporary developments, herein called the Amelia Concourse region, were analyzed as a predictive model for the potential development of the areas served by the William Burgess Boulevard corridor if status quo was maintained and past development practices were replicated.
 The Amelia Concourse region includes the lands shaded in red as depicted in the Amelia Concourse Analogue Scenario on the next page.
-The two study areas similar as they are served by a single primary collector roadway bifurcating the potential development area, and are comprised of roughly the same land mass available for development.
+The two study areas similar in that they are served by a single primary collector roadway bifurcating the potential development area and are comprised of roughly the same land mass available for development.

-- WBD Transect Based Scenario: 5,265 gross acres, 2,882 acres outside T-1 zone (Natural Zone) - Amelia Concourse: 3,821 gross acres, 2,883 of uplands (non-wetland per NWI)
+- WBD Transect Based Scenario: 5,266 gross acres, 2,883 of developable acres outside T-1 zone (Natural Zone) - Amelia Concourse: 3,821 gross acres, 2,883 acres of uplands (non-wetland per NWI)

 This development scenario assumes the WBD will develop under a similar development pattern and residential density as the Amelia Concourse region, which is 1.92 dwelling units per acre of uplands.
-There is little non-residential development within the study Amelia Concourse study area.
+There is little non-residential development within the Amelia Concourse study area.
 This scenario applied that same residential density to the development of the lands in the WBD outside of the T-1 Natural Zone.
-The scenario predicts the WBD will result in a maximum build-out of 5,519 dwelling units (8,794 people).
+The scenario predicts the WBD will result in a maximum build-out of 5,547 dwelling units (14,699.55 people @ 2.66 pph).
 It is the opinion of Nassau County PEO staff this scenario offers the best prediction of how the WBD would likely develop without the interventions defined in the WB CCB.

-It should be noted that this scenario assumed a residential density of 1.9 dwelling unit per acre across all uplands in the WBD regardless of current FLUM designation.
+It should be noted that this scenario assumed, based on the density within the Amelia Concourse region, a residential density of 1.92 dwelling units per acre across all uplands in the WBD regardless of current FLUM designation.
 In other words, the scenario did not reduce the potential number of units by the acreage located within an existing non-residential land use categories that would otherwise prohibit residential development.
 This was intentional for analytical purpose in order to measure the Amelia Concourse Analogue against the proposed Transect Based Scenario.

-It was discussed that the area included in the Amelia Concourse Analogue Scenario includes two golf courses which, if not accounted for, could artificially lower the development density across the study area.
-This was taken into consideration during model creation.
+It was discussed with the Local Planning Agency/Planning and Zoning Board that the area included in the Amelia Concourse Analogue Scenario includes two golf courses which, if not accounted for, could artificially lower the development density across the study area.
+County staff recognized the presences of the golf courses and accounted for their presences during model creation.
+Below is an abbreviated narrative.

 The two golf courses measure 399 acres, some of which is wetlands.
 Conversely, the land area included in the Amelia Concourse Analogue Scenario provided no lands for public schools, public parks, fire rescue or other civic facilities.
-Had the development within the Amelia Concourse Analogue Scenario been required to meet minimum LOS standards adopted by Nassau County, there would have been 185 acres dedicated to public parks alone.
+Had the development within the Amelia Concourse Analogue Scenario been required to meet minimum LOS standards adopted by Nassau County, there would have been 206 acres dedicated to public parks alone.
 Furthermore, as it relates to public school demand, the study area produces 1,841 students and a need for at least two school sites totaling 77 acres (See Chapter 3 WB CCB for school site acreages).
-Between parks and schools, based on current population with golf courses remaining in place, the study are should have had 262 acres dedicated to public schools and parks.
+Between parks and schools, based on projected population with golf courses remaining in place, the study are should have had 283.5 acres dedicated to public schools and parks.